Coarse-Grained Molecular Dynamics

 Problem of Scale

 One of the main unresolved problems in biological science is the time-scale and length-scale gap between computational and experimental methods of studying biological systems.
 Chemical and mechanical processes on an atomic level form the basis of all phenomena in living systems.
-The experimental non-invasive observation of such dynamic processes would be greatly beneficial for understanding how life works; however, usually experimental techniques do not achieve a resolution better than ms-&mus in time and a minimum of 100 nm in length.
-On the other hand, there are the theoretical and computational methods, in particular molecular modeling, that enable the description of biological systems with all-atom detail; however up to now these approaches have been practically limited to simulation times and system sizes less than 100 ns and 10 nm, respectively.
-A possible way to extend molecular modeling and bridge it with experimental techniques is to do coarse-graining: to represent a system by a reduced (in comparison with an all-atom description) number of degrees of freedom.
-Due to the reduction in the degrees of freedom and elimination of fine interaction details, the simulation of a coarse-grained (CG) system requires less resources and goes faster than for the same system in all-atom representation.
+The experimental non-invasive observation of such dynamic processes would be greatly beneficial for understanding how life works; however, usually experimental techniques do not achieve a resolution better than ms-&mus in time.
+On the other hand, there exist theoretical and computational methods, in particular molecular modeling, that enable the description of biological systems with all-atom detail.
+However up to now these approaches have been practically limited to simulation times and system sizes less than 100 ns and 10 nm, respectively.
+A possible way to extend molecular modeling and bridge it with experimental techniques is to use coarse-graining: to represent a system by a reduced (in comparison with an all-atom description) number of degrees of freedom.
+Due to the reduction in the degrees of freedom and elimination of fine interaction details, the simulation of a coarse-grained (CG) system requires less resources and goes faster than that for the same system in all-atom representation.
 As a result, an increase of orders of magnitude in the simulated time and length scales can be achieved.

 Residue-Based Coarse Graining: a Coarse-Grained Lipid-Protein Model